MetaMask/snaps/docs/internals/permissions.md

 > originally written by Erik Marks.

-MetaMask Snaps uses the [PermissionController] for managing permissions for snaps, just like the extension uses it to manage permissions for websites.
+MetaMask Snaps uses the [PermissionController] for managing permissions for Snaps, just like the extension uses it to manage permissions for websites.
 The [PermissionController] is the heart of an object capability-inspired permission system.
 It is a stateful system that mediates access to resources, and it provides a mechanism for attenuating the authority granted by a permission.